 The shape of your house

-Think of it this way: weather its a single storey extension, two storey extension or a complete knock down re-build, the simpler the external shape, the lower the cost to build.
+Think of it this way: whether its a single storey extension, two storey extension or a complete knock down re-build, the simpler the external shape, the lower the cost to build.

 But please don’t misunderstand.
 A more complicated shape is not more expensive because of added difficulty to build.
 It just requires more building material.